 All about the course

-Construction Project Management is delivered over three years via a programme of practice-focused modules.
-It provides the ideal balance of academic study with the application of professional skills and competencies. mirroring the multidisciplinary, team-based approach of the modern construction industry.
+BSc Construction Project Management is delivered over three years via a programme of practice-focused modules.
+The course provides the ideal balance of academic study with the application of professional skills and competencies. mirroring the multidisciplinary, team-based approach of the modern construction industry.

 - In year one, you’ll explore the relationship between a building and its internal and external environments, with core modules providing a basic understanding of topics including laws and regulations in the construction and property industries, construction management techniques and construction technology including BIM and CAD

 - As you progress into year two, you will expand your subject knowledge and explore areas including procurement and lean and offsite production management.
 During year two, you will also have the opportunity to complete a week-long field course at Constructionarium where you can put everything you've learned so far into practice.
 At the end of year two, you will also have the option to start an industry placement

 - In your final year, you will study advanced modules in topics such as sustainable design, procurement and construction law.
 You will also demonstrate the knowledge you have gained by completing a research-based dissertation about a built environment topic of your choice

 Learn more about the course modules in the section below.